sunappushotto/docs/proposals/voting-types.md

 ### Weighted voting

 Each voter may spread voting power across any number of choices.
-This voting method was first introduced by Float Protocol with [https://scattershot.page](https://scattershot.page/) \(a fork of Snapshot\).
+This voting method was first introduced by Float Protocol with [https://scattershot.page](https://scattershot.page/) \(a fork of Sunappushotto\).

 Example? - TBD